 • Age group of 15 to 44 years

-• Failure of testicle to descend from the abdomen into the scrotum (cryptorchidism)
+• Failure of the testicle to descend from the abdomen into the scrotum (cryptorchidism)

-• Incidence is highest in white race, most rapidly increasing in Hispanic population and lowest amongst African-american individuals
+• Race (Incidence is highest in the white race, most rapidly increasing in the Hispanic population, and lowest amongst African-American individuals)

 • Abnormal testicular development in conditions like Klinefelter syndrome